-V2C technology is increasing security by allowing drivers and companies to enable security authentication in apps and tracking devices.
+- V2C – vehicle-to-cloud: increases security by allowing drivers and companies to enable security authentication in applications and tracking devices.
 This feature can also help determine the most efficient route based on traffic patterns and real-time traffic monitoring.

-Some fleets are slowly beginning to adopt electrical and hybrid vehicles.
-If this continues, then V2G technology will be essential.
-This system of restoring energy to a grid as vehicles charge allows the untapped energy to be used as a source for other outlets.
+- V2G – vehicle-to-grid: the system of restoring energy to a grid as vehicles charge, which allows the untapped energy to be used as a source for other outlets.

 These advances in technology have arrived at a crucial time for the trucking industry.
-Evolving with these changes and becoming more efficient than ever is necessary.
-IoT and the accessibility to technology is increasing efficiency in fuel and communication.
-With all tracking, recording and planning in one virtual location, workers can focus on delivering their products successfully.
-Keeping all leaders, employees and customers safe, satisfied and informed is what the fleets are working toward — and V2X is making those connections.
+The adoption and integration of IoT and V2X technology provides sophisticated logistics solutions which result in more efficient supply chain management applications.
+IoT and the accessibility of associated technology are increasing efficiency in fuel and communication.
+With all tracking, recording and planning in one virtual location, workers can focus on delivering their products effectively.
+Keeping all leaders, employees and customers safe, satisfied, and informed is what fleets are working towards, and V2X is helping to make those connections.

 Dupré Logistics primarily uses IoT and V2X technology to help tackle troubles with ELD compliance for our crude oil division.
 In the past, drivers have experienced issues with network coverage as they traveled to remote destinations making reliable hours of service recording troublesome.
 However, by using AT&T’s Fleet Management system, Dupré drivers’ hours of service are automatically logged as they transport shipments to their destinations and then backed up to a cloud once they reach an area of network coverage.
 This means drivers can do their jobs unencumbered from the hassle of manual log entry, and Dupré can focus on providing cost-effective driver management and supply chain solutions.